-The standard includes more robust requirements for the governance, leadership and culture of professional accountancy firms, and introduces a risk assessment process for firms to assess risks to achieving quality objectives and design responses that address those risks.
-It also requires more extensive monitoring of the SQC to identify deficiencies that require corrective actions and to provide the basis for evaluating the overall effectiveness of the SQC.
+The standard includes more robust requirements for the governance, leadership and culture of professional accountancy firms and introduces a risk assessment process to quality management in order to focus the firm's attention on mitigating risks that may have impact on engagement quality.
+It also requires more extensive monitoring of the SQM to identify deficiencies that require corrective actions and to provide the basis for evaluating the overall effectiveness of the SQM.